Alfresco/acs-deployment/docs/use-cases/acs-deployment-aws-existing-vpc-kops.md

 ## Create Route Tables in the existing VPC

-Kops require creation of new routes for Utility and Private subnets to route traffic
+Kops requires creation of new routes for Utility and Private subnets to route traffic.

 * From the **AWS Console**, select **Services** -> **VPC Dashboard** -> **Route Tables** -> **Create Route Table**.